-Explore how the food you eat and your age, size, gender and ethnicity effect how your body processes alcohol.
+Explore how the food you eat and your age, size, gender and ethnicity affect how your body processes alcohol.

 How your body processes alcohol